 RTD Free MallRide | Bus

 The RTD Free MallRide is an easy hop-on/hop-off bus route that takes you along the 16th Street Mall.
-It runs a mile between Lower Downtown and the Central Business District nearby the Capitol Building.
+It runs a mile between Lower Downtown and the Central Business District near the Capitol Building.

 RTD Light Rail | Train